t-owl/My-perceptron-and-MLP/README.md

 class 2 vs rest --> Training accuracy: 66.71 | Testing accuracy: 66.67
 class 3 vs rest --> Training accuracy: 66.62 | Testing accuracy: 66.67
 ```
+## Running

+To run the code the following comand should be used:

+- python MyPerceptron.py

+By default the code will run using an l2 value of 0.001 but if user needs to test different values, the user can add arguments to this comand such as:

+- python MyPerceptron.py 0.01